Cage football: Clubs recreate spirit of the streets

-Dave Adams, who was head of academy coaching at Swansea before the briefest of spells with Everton, explains: “With EPPP, everything was becoming formalised, monitored, audited.
+Dave Adams, who was Head of Academy Coaching at Swansea before becoming first-team coach at Middlesbrough last year, tells TGG: “With EPPP, everything was becoming formalised, monitored, audited.
 A lot of the academies are trying to go back to the spirit of street football.

 “One day a week at Swansea we’d get the nine to 12 year olds together in our indoor barn and have a mini tournament.
 It was a mix of ages and they’d be in charge of it, making the rules up.

 “In a small area you have to move your feet quickly, control the ball as it bounces off the wall, do things off the cuff.
 I definitely like the principle of cage football.”

-Recently, the Guardian reported that 14% of the English-born players in the Premier League were from within a 10-mile radius in south London; players like Wilfed Zaha, Nathaniel Clyne, Jordon Ibe and Victor Moses, who played on the fenced-in astroturf pitches of the council estates and leisure centres.
+Recently, the Guardian reported that 14% of the English-born players in the Premier League came from within a 10-mile radius in south London.
+These are players like Wilfed Zaha, Nathaniel Clyne, Jordon Ibe and Victor Moses, who played on the fenced-in astroturf pitches of the council estates and leisure centres.

 These are bigger versions of Cockram’s cage.
 Again, music plays from the sidelines and crowds gather to applaud moments of audacity and skill.
 It's a long way from the sanitised environment of the Academies and the "factory-produced" players that Richard Dunne has described.

-Cockram says such environments emphasise the individual, whereas a lot of academies are too concerned with team play, even at very young ages.
+Cockram says these are environments that emphasise the individual, when a lot of Academies have been too concerned with team play.

 When he was assistant manager of Sao Paolo, before returning to Melwood, he said: “Here (in Brazil) every player has a trick and the ability to play one v one.
 I don’t believe in saying there’s no ‘i’ in team.
 There are 11 individuals in a side and I think it’s more about fuelling the individual than tactics.”